-After the calibration, Cal.\,VGG is still limited to processing image patches as its input.
-In order to run Cal.\,VGG on full images that cover a larger field of view, it should take into account the influence of changes in eccentricity depending on the position of a pixel in the image.
-To support arbitrary values of eccentricity as input, we linearly interpolate the prediction of the metric from 8 and 20 degrees to intermediate values of the eccentricity between 8-20 degrees.
-Additionally, different from our calibration step, we switch to a single logistic function whose parameters are estimated using experimental data from all eccentricities.
-After these extensions we run Cal.\,VGG locally on non-overlapping patches of the input full image.
-In order to compute a single scalar for the whole image, we take the average value computed across all the patches as a global pooling step.
-For benchmarking different reconstruction methods, we randomly selected 10 publicly available images at $3840 \times 2160$ resolution with both architectural and natural features.
-Before applying different reconstruction techniques, we split the images into three regions: fovea, near periphery, and far periphery and draw sparse samples as visualized in (\refFig{samples_visualization}).
-To test the reconstruction quality provided by different sampling rates used in near and far peripheral regions, we analyze the Cal.\,VGG predictions for various blending strategies by changing the eccentricity thresholds point where the transition from near to far peripheral region takes place.
+After calibration, Cal.\,VGG is still limited to processing image patches as input.
+To be able to run Cal.\,VGG on full images that cover a larger field of view, it needs to consider the influence of changes in eccentricity depending on the position of a given pixel in the image.
+To support arbitrary values of eccentricity as input, we linearly interpolated the prediction of the metric from 8 and 20 degrees to intermediate values of the eccentricity between 8-20 degrees.
+Moreover, in contrast to our approach in the calibration step, we switched to a single logistic function whose parameters were estimated by using experimental data from all eccentricities.
+After these extensions, we ran Cal.\,VGG locally on non-overlapping patches of the full input image.
+To compute a single scalar for the entire image, we took the average value computed across all patches as a global pooling step.
+To benchmark different reconstruction methods, we randomly selected 10 publicly available images at $3840 \times 2160$ resolution that contained architectural and natural features.
+Before applying different reconstruction techniques, we split the images into three regions: fovea, near periphery, and far periphery.
+We then draw sparse samples as visualized in (\refFig{samples_visualization}).
+To test the reconstruction quality provided by different sampling rates used in near- and far-peripheral regions, we analyzed the Cal.\,VGG predictions for various blending strategies by changing the eccentricity thresholds at which the transition from near to far peripheral regions occurred.
 We computed the predicted detection rates from Cal.\,VGG for threshold points between \SI{9}{\degree}-\SI{22}{\degree} for all images. \refFig{prediction_plot_vgg} presents the results.
 Lower detection rates indicate lower probabilities of detecting reconstruction artifacts by human observers and, therefore, a higher reconstruction quality.
 Training the reconstruction using $\mathcal{L}_{G^*}^{LPIPS}$ and $\mathcal{L}_G^{LPIPS}$ yields reconstructions that are the least likely to be distinguished from the original images.
 The results generated by using $\mathcal{L}_{G^*}^{L2}$ delivered a lower detection rate than those generated by using $\mathcal{L}_{G}^{L2}$.
 The detection rate for our method is significantly lower when the far periphery threshold is selected in the range of eccentricity of \SI{12}{\degree}-\SI{22}{\degree} ($p < 0.05$).
 For $\mathcal{L}_{G*}^{LPIPS}$, this difference in detection rate is significant, compared with that for $\mathcal{L}_{G}^{LPIPS}$ for thresholds between \SI{9}{\degree}-\SI{16}{\degree} ($p < 0.05$).
 We did not note a significant difference between the methods ($p > 0.10$ for all cases considered) when the network was trained by using Laplacian loss.
 All $p$-values were computed by using $t$-test.